Xinzhe99/StackMFF-V2/README.md

 pip install -r requirements.txt
 ```

-## 📂 Data Preparation
+## �� Data Preparation

+### Training Data Structure

-The dataset should be organized in the following structure:
+The training dataset should be organized in the following structure:

 ```
 data/